Symbolism, Imagery, Allegory

 Will make or man or woman madly dote

 The stuff actually works and it wreaks havoc on several characters.
-After Oberon drops the love juice in sleeping Titania's eyes (2.2), the Fairy Queen wakes up and falls in love with an "ass" (3.1.1).
-Puck also squeezes the love potion in Lysander's eyes and, when he wakes up and sees Helena, Lysander forgets all about his girlfriend and becomes fixated on Helena.
-This goes on and on until Oberon and Puck take pity on their hapless victims and whip out an antidote, which is the "juice" of a different kind of flower – "Dian's bud" (2.1, 3.2, 4.1).
+After Oberon drops the love juice in sleeping Titania's eyes (2.2), the Fairy Queen wakes up and falls in love with an "ass" (3.1).
+Puck also squeezes the love potion in Lysander's eyes and, when he wakes up and sees Helena, Lysander forgets all about his girlfriend and becomes fixated on her instead.
+This goes on and on until Oberon and Puck take pity on their hapless victims and whip up an antidote, which is the "juice" of a different kind of flower – "Dian's bud" (2.1, 3.2, 4.1).
 The love juice is a lot like Love Potion Number 9.

 Why does this matter?
 Well, the juice's fast-acting power seems to mimic what often happens in real life.
 As every hormone-driven teenager knows, love can be unpredictable and inexplicable.
-Falling in love often happens in an instant, without warning, and falling out of love can happen just as fast.
-We talk about this more in "Themes: Love."
+Falling in love often happens in an instant, without warning; falling out of love can happen just as fast.
+We talk about this more in "Themes."